Get your goat

 "... goggled Americans whispering aloud, 'Wa-al Sadie, these durned three star things get my goat'!"

 A commonly repeated story which purports to explain the phrase's origin is that goats were placed with racehorses to keep them calm.
-When ne'er-do-wells who wanted the horse to race badly removed it, i.e. they 'got someone's goat', the horse became unsettled and ran badly.
+When ne'er-do-wells who wanted the horse to race badly removed it, that is, they 'got someone's goat', the horse became unsettled and ran badly.
 That's just the sort of tale that gets the folk etymology juices running.
 Let's just say that there's no evidence to support that story.

 See other phrases that were coined in the USA.